Télétoon: Changes in ownership

 When launched, the channel was owned by a consortium made up of various other Canadian specialty services and producers; Family Channel acting as managing partner at 53.3% (in a partnership between Astral Media and Western International Communications), YTV at 26.7% (under Shaw Communications), and Cinar and Nelvana with 10% each.

 Changes of ownership have occurred since 1999, starting when Corus Entertainment was spun off from Shaw Communications (who had owned a stake in Télétoon through YTV).
 In 2000, Western International Communications (who owned a stake in Télétoon through the Family Channel alongside Astral Media) sold its stake in Télétoon to Corus Entertainment.
 The same year, Corus acquired Nelvana, another company with a stake in Télétoon.
 Due to a complaint from the CRTC, Corus sold the stake to Astral Media in 2001.
-Through various acquisitions over the years, Cinar Films came to own a 20% stake, and Astral Media and Corus Entertainment each owned a 40% stake.
-In 2006, Cinar sold 10% of its stake in Teletoon to each of Astral and Corus, leading the two companies to each own 50% of Télétoon.
+Through various acquisitions over the years, Cinar Films, which was renamed Cookie Jar Group in 2004, came to own a 20% stake, and Astral Media and Corus Entertainment each owned a 40% stake.
+In 2006, Cookie Jar Group sold 10% of its stake in Teletoon to each of Astral and Corus, leading the two companies to each own 50% of Télétoon.

 On March 4, 2013, Corus Entertainment announced that it would acquire Astral Media's 50% ownership interest in Teletoon Canada (owner of Teletoon, Télétoon, Teletoon Retro, Télétoon Rétro, and Cartoon Network).
 The purchase concerned Bell Media's pending takeover of Astral.
 The CRTC had rejected the takeover in October 2012.
 Still, it was restructured to allow the sale of certain Astral Media properties so that the purchase could clear regulatory barriers.
 Bell filed a new application for the proposed takeover with the CRTC on March 6, 2013.
 Corus's purchase was cleared by the Competition Bureau on March 18; the CRTC approved the Bell-Astral merger on June 27, 2013.
 On December 20, 2013, the CRTC approved Corus's full ownership of Teletoon Canada and it was purchased by Corus on January 1, 2014.
 The channel continues to be owned by Teletoon Canada, now wholly owned by Corus Entertainment under its Corus Kids and Corus Média divisions.